asashar/content/readme.md

 the theme for the streamlit app.

 The cascading style sheet (css) specifies the font for the streamlit app.
-It uses the font "Istok Web" which is closet to Google fonts.
+It uses the font "Istok Web" which is the closest freely-available web font to the NHS Font Frutiger.

+To run the streamlit app, make sure you are in the main folder, then run the command `streamlit run model2.py`